crshmk/_/README.md

 ---

 The functions are auto-curried.
 This means that if a function accepts three arguments, you may just pass one or two as you like and a new function will be returned that will expect the remaining ones.
-This allows you to pass around functions in powerful ways.
-It also allows you a lot of elegance, and you aren't messing around with bind() all the time.
+This allows you to pass around functions in elegant, powerful ways.

 ---